The Hippo is a much maligned creature. Forever scorned by data scientists and UX professionals.

 If a decision has to be made, the boss’ opinion wins.
 After all, there must be some reason they get paid more!

 If we’re deciding between a red button and a blue button for our Call-To-Action, don’t test, just ask Hi.P.P.O!
 There’s even a SaaS web site dedicated to asking Hi.P.P.Os.

 Personally, I don’t mind the Hi.P.P.O.
 Sometimes I have to bow before the Hi.P.P.O.
 Sometimes am the Hi.P.P.O.

 What I truly fear is the Z.E.B.R.A (More on that below.)

-While the Hi.P.P.O is often rightly derided as a terrible decision making process, there are some situations where it’s actually a good thing.
-So here are 3 reasons why we might want to listen to the Hi.P.P.O.
+While the Hi.P.P.O is often rightly derided as a terrible decision making process, there are some situations where it’s actually a good strategy.
+So here are three reasons why we might want to listen to the Hi.P.P.O.

 1) Testing is Expensive

 For Google, it makes a huge amount of sense to test 41 shades of blue.
 A fraction of a fraction of a 1% increase in conversions can means millions of dollars to Google.
 For the typical startup?
 Not so much.